nickolasrm-UFRRJ/BRTAutomaton.jl/README.md

 - Reinforcement learning optimizer

 ## Simulator
-The main simulation consists of five objects, the substations, the buses, the loop wall, and the stations, and their relations.
+The main simulation consists of four objects, the substations, the buses, the loop wall, and the stations, and their relations.
 ### Bus
 A bus is the only unit that moves during the simulation.
 It has three basic rules: accelerating, deaccelerating, and moving.
 These rules are described as the following sequential steps:
 1. Accelerating: `if bus_speed < max_speed, then bus_speed += 1`